 The estimated effects of reductions in the current regulatory restrictiveness of land-use regulations upon housing values are quite large indeed.
-For example, a one-standard-deviation reduction in the extent of delay between application and approval for residential construction in Bay Area jurisdictions would increase the affordability of housing by \$22,000, with very much larger effects in Palo Alto.
-Similarly, a one-standard-deviation reduction in the number of independent reviews required for approval of a general construction project in Bay Area communities would decrease average house prices by about fourteen percent.
+For example, a one-standard-deviation reduction in the extent of delay between application and approval for residential construction in Bay Area jurisdictions (about eight months) would increase the affordability of housing by \$22,000, with very much larger effects in Palo Alto.
+Similarly, a one-standard-deviation reduction in the number of independent reviews required for approval of a general construction project in Bay Area communities (about three independent public reviews) would decrease average house prices by about fourteen percent.
 Affordability in traditionally more restricted areas, like the city of San Francisco and Palo Alto, would increase by more than double that number.
-Restrictive land use regulation really affects land and housing prices.
+Restrictive land use regulation strongly affects land and housing prices.